martinDengis/info8004/sam-meta.md

 ???

+- Skip slide?
-The training approach is designed to mimic real-world interactive segmentation workflows.
+- The training approach is designed to mimic real-world interactive segmentation workflows.
 By having the model learn from its own errors through iterative refinement, it becomes more robust to various prompt types and ambiguous situations.

 ---
 class: middle